SciCatProject/scicatproject.github.io/README.md

 ## Running with docker

 You may prefer to build using a docker container to avoid installing all the dependencies.
-This can be done by simply running the following from the projlect directory:
+This can be done by simply running the following from the project directory:

 ```bash
 docker-compose up